 St Dunstan's College has a duty to protect pupils and staff from online activities that are harmful and damaging and which can, in some circumstances, constitute a criminal act.
-Cyberbullying poses a growing challenge and the College possesses a clear framework of policies giving guidance in this area.
+Cyberbullying poses a growing challenge and the College possess a clear framework of policies giving guidance in this area.
 The School ensures too that pupils and staff are apprised of the College's expectations.
 This policy outlines in greater detail how pupils, parents and staff can work together to foster an environment in which Cyberbullying is not tolerated and where there is effective detection of and sanction for those involved in it.

-This policy should be read in conjunction with the following policies:
+This policy is available on the College website, the College VLE (Firefly) and in the Parent and Student Handbooks.
+It should be read in conjunction with the following policies: